sourdough-danish-pastries-recipe

 Much of this time is spent in the refrigerator and can be manipulated to fit in with your schedule.
 The dough develops flavor from this process but does not become sour.

-You can make the dough on day one and laminate, shape, proof and bake on day two.
 Or you can leave the dough in the fridge an extra full day before or after lamination (or both) for an even longer ferment or to time your bake for early morning.

 sourdough danish pastries side view on cooling rack